-One of the skills required in the 21st century workplace is the ability to distinguish legitimate emails from malicious ones.
-Ignoring hundreds of spam emails every month is one thing, but dealing with malware and ransomware attacks that could cost your business millions in damages is a whole different ball game.
+One of the skills required in the 21st-century workplace is the ability to distinguish legitimate emails from malicious ones.
+Ignoring hundreds of spam emails every month is one thing, but dealing with malware and ransomware attacks that could cause millions in damage to your business is a completely different matter.

-According to Symantec's latest Internet Security Threat Report, 55 percent of emails received by employees in 2018 were classified as spam and 1 in 412 emails were classified as malicious, meaning potentially harmful.
+According to Symantec's latest Internet Security Threat Report, 55 percent of emails received by employees in 2018 were classified as spam, and 1 in 412 emails were classified as malicious, i.e., potentially harmful.

-The following table, based on Symantec's findings, shows which subjects, attachments and keywords are most commonly used in malicious emails and should be considered a red flag for vigilant employees.
+The following table, based on results from Symantec, shows which subjects, attachments and keywords are most frequently used in malicious emails and should be considered a red flag for vigilant employees.

 One of the skills required in the 21st century work-life is the ability to distinguish legitimate emails from malicious ones.
 Ignoring hundreds of spam emails every month is one thing but dealing with malware and ransomware attacks that could cost your company millions in damages is an entirely different ballgame.